Cushione/photora/README.md

 The first step in my development process was to plan the website thoroughly:
 - At first, I created a simple class diagram that shows the models I was planning on implementing, with their properties and relations
   [Link to the class diagram](https://drive.google.com/file/d/1mJWKN7ZxXBxVgPcC8Y_ZCXYZGNR4A8dm/view?usp=sharing)
 - Next, I thought about the User Interface and its layout.
-I created simple [wireframes](docs/wireframes.png) for the homepage and the article detail page.
+I created simple [wireframes](docs/images/wireframes.png) for the homepage and the article detail page.
-  - Note: During development, I changed the layout of the post detail page and comments because there would not be enough space and it would reduce development time by reusing existing components
+  - Note: During development, I changed the layout of the post detail page and comments because there would not be enough space and it reduced development time by reusing existing components
 - Lastly, I wrote the majority of my user stories and tasks in my [GitHub Project](https://github.com/users/Cushione/projects/4)

 ### Agile Development